-Pin Parvati has rugged terrain, there’s no two ways about it.
+Pin Parvati has rugged terrain, there are no two ways about it.
 There are precarious overhangs over the Pin river on Day 2, which are not for the faint-hearted.
 Descending from the pass in never-ending scree is rough on the legs.
 The trail is often slippery too.
 Later, around Tunda Bhuj, there is a palm-sweating river-crossing over boulders.
 Such a river-crossing is never easy when there is a thundering river flowing below.

 In comparison, Pin Bhaba has no such life-threatening risks.
 The trickiest section would be when you are getting off from the pass.
 The slope is steep.
 Snow slides are eminent.
-Later, descent is on a rough stony trail that is hard on your knees.
+Later, the descent is on a rough stony trail that is hard on your knees.
 But it presents no danger.

 The Pin River